ucbsoj/15sp-onlinenewspackages/index.md

 * http://www.newsnerdjobs.com/

 ###Submitting Assignments
-Individual assignments may have more specific instructions but, generally, documents/spreadsheets should be published TKT TKTK
+Individual assignments may have more specific instructions but, generally, most documents and discussion will be submitted to bCourse.

+##Assignments

 ###News Package Critique
 In pairs — with dates and groups assigned by lottery — do an analysis of an existing news package or product that you find innovative in some way.
 The “innovation” could be design, technical, editorial or social in nature.

 This assignment consists of two parts:

-1. A 10 minute presentation of the package.
+1. A 10 to 15 minute presentation of the package or product.
 2. An 800 to 1,000 word report of your findings, which is due the Saturday before you present by 8pm.
 This report should be the basis of your presentation.

 To successfully complete this assignment, you must: